 Appropriate accommodations for children with disabilities with respect to health and safety policies.

 We will continue to follow accommodations that are written in IEPs for students with disabilities.
 We have a nurse available for students with known health issues to provide the services necessary to keep the students healthy and safe at school.

-Our superintendent works closely with the Leavenworth County Health Department Director on the reopening of schools and ongoing attempts to coordinate efforts on the testing and vaccinations for all in our community.
+Our superintendent works closely with the Leavenworth County Health Department Director on ongoing issues that may affect the students and staff of Lansing USD469.

 Describe how the district will ensure continuity of services, including but not limited to:

 services to address students' academic needs

 Our district offers an Extended School Year for students that have it written in an IEP.
 We also offer credit recovery for high school students who need it.